HEDGE-IoT Open Call for SMEs and Innovators

 HEDGE-IoT Open Calls are designed to empower SMEs and startups by providing financial support and resources to develop innovative, IoT-enabled, data-driven energy services within the HEDGE-IoT framework.
 Through the two open calls, selected third parties will have the opportunity to contribute to the project’s technological advancements and validate their solutions in real-world demonstrators.

-About the Open Call 1
+Open Call 1 - CLOSED

-• Leverage HEDGE-IoT’s distributed digital solutions.
+• Leverage HEDGE-IoT’s distributed digital solutions;

 1